 Yes, butternut squash is completely safe for dogs to eat.
 More than that, it’s incredibly healthy for them.

-However, you should only feed it to them once it’s been cooked, as raw squash is incredibly fibrous and difficult to chew.
-If swallowed, raw squash could pose a choking hazard or form an intestinal blockage.
+However, you should only feed it to them once it’s been cooked, as raw squash is incredibly fibrous and might be difficult to digest.
+If swallowed, raw squash could even pose a choking hazard or form a blockage.

 Does Butternut Squash Have Any Health Benefits for Dogs?

 Squash is incredibly nutritious, as it’s full of a variety of vitamins and minerals.
 Here are just a few of the benefits your dog can experience from eating a bit of squash:

 If your dog is having trouble staying regular, a bit of cooked squash can help get things moving again.
 It’s a source of fiber, which is excellent for digestion, while also helping keep your pooch’s weight under control.

 Not only that, but it can be effective in stopping bouts of diarrhea.
 It’s gentle on the stomach, so it’s often used to help calm upset stomachs.

 Butternut Squash Is Packed With Beta Carotenes

 Butternut squash’s orange color is because it is rich in beta carotenes, the same vitamin A precursors contained in carrots.
 Dogs can convert beta carotene into vitamin A.